chambsbond/Project-Pawledger/README.md

 What does a user do when going to the website (also doubles as script for demo)

+1. Navigate to the UI launch page
+2. Input email to create an organization
+3. Use the dashboard !! ( >.< )

 ## Architechtural Diagrams

 ### Medical Payload Event